leye0/XamlLiveEdit/README.md

 2. Communication protocol improvement:

-A. Either improve the TCP start stop logic.
+=> Either improve the TCP start stop logic.
 StartKey/StopKey as consts shared in Mobile / Editor app.
 Reinit connection everytime instead of keeping it alive?

 - Depending on the starting code, return the proper switch-case of what to do.
 - Needs to indicate how bytes to read.

-B. Or use WebSocket
+=> Or use WebSocket

-C. Pseudo web-server.
+=> Or make a pseudo web-server.
 (Send raw http request)

 3. Make connection to server easier.
 Add a button to indicate where is the server, then the device pushes its coordinates to the server.
 Subscribers logic.